-While most think of summer as the season that brings on breakouts the most, autumn isn’t far behind!
+While most think of summer as the season that brings on breakouts the heaviest, autumn isn’t far behind!
 And for some, can even worse than the summer!

 Why?
-Because all the extra oil pumping action our skin experiences during the summer months hasn’t slowed down yet, BUT – there’s an added twist that we don’t see during the summer – the cooler weather and drier air have our skin developing a build-up of dead skin cells.
+Because all the extra oil pumping action our skin experiences during the summer months hasn’t slowed down.
+Yet, there’s an added twist that we don’t see during the summer – the cooler weather and drier air have our skin developing a build-up of dead skin cells.

 What’s the best way to counteract this effect?
 The solution is multi-faceted – slow down oil production, and remove the buildup of dead skin cells.

 Here are some tips to get you started!

 1) Double check your cleanser + Use specialized cleansers to start breaking down the buildup…

 If you’re not using the right cleanser for your skin, the buildup can become worse AND oil production can increase.

 Why?
 When a cleanser is used that’s too harsh or too drying, the build-up of dead skin cells is increased which reduces the ability for hydrators and moisturizers to absorb into your skin.
 This can produce other problems like low levels of hydration (either due to a hydrator not being absorbed, or a damaged / underperforming lipid barrier.
 Your lipid barrier is what your moisturizer repairs, replenishes, and when needed, replaces while your natural barrier is rebuilt.
 When hydration is low (aka Transepidermal water loss (TEWL or TWL) is happening), our skin can respond by producing more oil to stop the loss.
 Basically, the skin thinks, “uh oh, my lipid barrier must be damaged because I’m losing hydration way too quickly!
 Bring on the lipids (aka sebum / oil)”.

 Find the right cleanser for your skin here (How to Pick a Cleanser for Acne Prone Skin)